thought7878/andi-ui/README.md

-# Anatomy of number-input
+# Anatomy of number-field

-`number-input` is a composite component used to create a number input field with custom buttons (for increment and decrement), labels, and an input.
+`number-field` is a composite component used to create a number input field with custom buttons (for increment and decrement), labels, and an input.
 It is built based on the `react-aria` and `react-stately` libraries and provides a highly customizable user experience and accessibility.
 This component set includes the following subcomponents:

 ```tsx
 <NumberField name="..." value="..." onChange={...} className="...">